intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 audited and fuzzed in the same way as other untrusted inputs from the hypervisor.
 In addition, it is also possible to sanitize multi-bit CPUIDs against the bounds expected for a given platform.

+However, to strengthen security even further, the #VE handler in TDX guest kernel has been recently modified to only allow leaves in the range 0x40000000 - 0x400000FF to be requested from the untrusted host/VMM.
+If SW inside TDX guest tries to read any other leaf from the above table, the value of 0 is returned.

 2.9 IOMMU
 ---------